Want the perfect workout program?Take Quiz

 The IFBB selects Olympia contestants based on the highest-placed competitors at various qualifying competitions, which are known as the Olympia Qualifying Season.

 As you probably know, the Olympia is for the best of the best in bodybuilding.
+You will find only the biggest bodybuilders gracing the Olympia stage.

 The qualifying season for each Olympia runs for a year.
 It ceases a few months before the competition, which is an annual event.